 Hi there!
 Fairphone aims to build a phone that is repairable and pays attention to responsible material sourcing and advocating for workers’ welfare.
 I think it would make nice hardware for Replicant.
 Whether this is technically feasible I cannot say.
 It runs the infamous Qualcomm MSM/QSD platform, more specifically Qualcomm Snapdragon 632.
 Whether that model has an integrated modem I don't know.

 For completeness sake, here are Devices evaluations threads for Fairphone 1 and Fairphone 2

 Thank you for working on Replicant.

-RE: Fairphone 3 - Added by Jack K 5 months ago
+RE: Fairphone 3 - Added by Jack K about 1 year ago

 I'm not a Replicant developer, just a free software enthusiast.

 That said, given my limited understanding, looking at https://github.com/WeAreFairphone/android_device_fairphone_FP3/blob/lineage-16.0/proprietary-files.txt it appears this SoC is not a good choice from a free software perspective, having far too many proprietary files, which would likely require lots of work to reverse engineer and/or configure existing free software to work in their place.
 There is a wiki page that explains the common issues with Qualcomm SoCs, and having many proprietary files is one of them - https://redmine.replicant.us/projects/replicant/wiki/QualcommSOCs

 It is a pity.
 I wish Fairphone would choose better SoCs for their products, as I too value their ethical supply chain ideals.

 All the best!